atmark-techno/armadillo-x2-rtos-demo/README.md

 [  181.364145] rpmsg_armadillo virtio0.rpmsg-armadillo-demo-channel.-1.30: [remote] toggling gpio
 ```

+In this demo,

  - `set_loglevel` allows controlling how much messages are sent from the RTOS application to linux, for debugging.
-The 'set log level' and 'toggling gpio' messages above come from the RTOS application through the rpmsg channel.
+Messages prefixed with `[remote]` above come from the RTOS application through the rpmsg channel.
+0 prints all messages and 4 prints none.

  - `set_gpio` allow controlling GPIO1 pin 15, which can be checked on CON11 pin 24 on Armadillo IoT G4 and Armadillo X2.
 Writing 1 sets it to high and 0 to low.